 A ghostly Balrog butler.
 A small black cat that will turn into a 15 HD behemoth if startled.
 Animating objects that fly at the players.
 Ghost phenomena appropriate to any haunted house.
 Three statues of peasants and a paintbrush and easel that animate and start painting the player’s portrait, if they finish, he will turn to stone!
 A yellow woman on a bed that is actually an animated pile of yellow mold.
 An animating Game Room!

 Monsters are all over the place.
 It is crazy.
-Stirges and skeletons in the same room as A Lich, a Vampire and a Mottled Purple Worm nesting under a bed.
-My only point of criticizm is that there are few opportunities for interaction, and almost all of these traps, making this adventure into an extremely deadly, extremely wacky fun/slaughterhouse, for the most part.
-The Odd ghost might need some other asshole driven out of the house, but almost everyone that talks to you is an asshole.
+Stirges and skeletons in the same area as A Lich, a Vampire and a Mottled Purple Worm nesting under a bed.
+My only point of criticism is that there are few opportunities for interaction, and almost all of these traps, making this adventure into an extremely deadly, extremely wacky fun/slaughterhouse, for the most part.
+The odd ghost might need some other asshole driven out of the house, but almost everyone that talks to you is an asshole.

 The first floor of the dungeon proper is also something new.
 A rat-infested maze with corridors 3 feet in diameter.
 All of them, save a couple of rooms!
 Within its cramped corridors, Two Rat Kings and their giant rat minions wage war.
 There are factions here, you just need to speak Giant Rat to bargain with them.
 I hope everyone brought their trenchpikes and got their filth fever shots.

-The game ends with ressurection rules that add extra mutilation/disabilities depending on the amount and type of damage your character took when he died.
-Hardliner GMs might applaud but it is mostly unnessescary.
+The game ends with resurrection rules that add extra mutilation/disabilities depending on the amount and type of damage your character took when he died.
+Hardliner GMs might applaud but it is mostly unneccessary.

 Pros: Lots of creative shit to fuck around with.
 Huge.
 Conforms to many guidelines of good dungeon design.
 A Haunted Fucking House!
 Gorgeous map.

-Cons: No context or story makes it a bit random.
+Cons: Virtually no context or story makes it a bit random.
 Layout/Format can be confusing at times.
 Combat-Heavy.
-All over the place challenge wise (but then I believe that is the idea).
+All over the place challenge wise (but then I believe that is a feature not a bug).
 Might be a bit too wacky for some.